Troubleshooting / Function Execution Timeout

 |

-- Calling a Sync API (legacy: Auth Link) returns a status code
+- Calling the function API returns status code

 599